-4. Love breeds respect
+4. Cultivates respect

-The importance of respect and love in marriage also has to do with emotional support.
+The importance of respect and love in marriage also includes emotional support.
 When you have a partner, who values your opinions and treats you well, you are more capable of being vulnerable and confiding in them.

 Another aspect of the importance of love in marriage?
 Blanket-hogs and snore-hounds aside, you will sleep better when you are spooning with the love of your life.

-6. Sex reduces stress
+6. Reduces stress

 Love and sex are amazing at warding off stress and anxiety.
 This is done in part by the release of the bonding hormone oxytocin.
 This ‘love drug’ is responsible for the attachment felt after touching someone you love, whether it’s something as intimate as having sex or as sweet as holding hands.

 Oxytocin also lowers stress levels and balances your neurochemicals, causing anxiety and stress to melt away.

 Watch this video to learn how to reduce stress through breathing exercises:

 7. Makes you live longer